 OSPI has increased the number and frequency of McKinney-Vento (Education of Homeless Children and Youth) training opportunities to accommodate the demand for training.
 This increasing focus on training has pulled staff (2 FTE Program Supervisors) and a part-time administrative assistant from other required duties such as district monitoring, program development, federally required McKinney-Vento State Coordinator duties, grant oversight, attendance at state agency collaborative meetings, etc. Additionally, with the passage of the federal Every Student Succeeds Act (ESSA) in 2015, demands on the OSPI program staff have increased.
 It is now a requirement under the federal McKinney-Vento Act that all states provide routine training related to the education of homeless children and youth, and school district homeless liaisons are now required (not just "strongly encouraged" per state law) to attend training.
-And with the passage of ESSA, which made significant changes to the previous No Child Left Behind (NCLB) requirements; documents, guidance, resources, video/webinar links and other resources all need to be updated to reflect changes in state and federal laws.
-In fall 2020, OSPI was able to use a portion of HSSeP (Homeless Student Stability education Program) funding to hire a trainer (temporary/project position) to assist with the increased demands of professional development/training during the 2020-21 school year.
-There is no guarantee that those state HSSeP funds will remain available as a resource to continue this position, however the intention of OSPI is to maintain the position of a full-time McKinneyVento Trainer using available state and federal funding through HSSeP, McKinney-Vento and/or ARP-HCY.
+And with the passage of ESSA, which made significant changes to the previous No Child Left Behind (NCLB) requirements; documents, guidance, resources, video/webinar links and other resources needed to be updated to reflect changes in state and federal laws.
+In fall 2020, OSPI used a portion of HSSeP (Homeless Student Stability education Program) funding to hire a trainer (temporary/project position) to assist with the increased demands of professional development/training during the 2020-21 school year.
+Since that time, the training position has become a permanent full-time position, however, with staff turnover the position is currently vacant (as of 9.22) and recruitment is underway to hire a new staff member to fill this vacancy.

+There is no guarantee that those state HSSeP funds will remain available as a resource to continue this position, however the intention of OSPI is to maintain the position of a full-time McKinney Vento Trainer using available state and federal funding through HSSeP, McKinney- Vento and/or ARP-HCY.